 We are united - with a common focus.
 We value belonging to a wider community: our school community, our local community, our global community.
 We are inclusive of all, no matter our differences.
 We value and nurture the connections we form.

 WHERE TO OBTAIN FURTHER INFORMATION

-surbitonhigh.com, and also on request from the School Office:
+ey policies and further information covering the following areas are available on the school's website, www. surbitonhigh.com, and also on request from the School Office:

 ISI Regulatory Policies